vyodkaa/abtme/README.md

 - u tolerate my ships
 - u are Russian (i really like Russia and i want to know more about it! i am not a freak)
 - u have ocs and have AUS related to countryhumans

+I also play other games, which are blood strike, minecraft, and war thunder.

 thats all for now, thank you!